 In this section, the EPA provides a complete description of the types of analyses that we generally perform during the risk assessment process.
 In some cases, the Agency does not perform a specific analysis because it is not relevant.
-For example, in the absence of emissions of This document is a prepublication version, signed by EPA Administrator, Michael S. Regan on 12/22/2021.
-We have taken steps to ensure the accuracy of this version, but it is not the official version.

-hazardous air pollutants known to be persistent and bioaccumulative in the environment (PB-HAP), the Agency would not perform a multipathway exposure assessment.
+For example, in the absence of emissions of hazardous air pollutants known to be persistent and bioaccumulative in the environment (PB-HAP), the Agency would not perform a multipathway exposure assessment.
 If an analysis is not performed, the Agency will provide the reason.
 While we present all of our risk assessment methods, the Agency only presents risk assessment results for the analyses actually conducted (see section IV.B of this preamble).

 The EPA conducts a risk assessment that provides estimates of the MIR for cancer posed by the HAP emissions from each source in the source category, the HI for chronic exposures to HAP with the potential to cause noncancer health effects, and the HQ for acute exposures to HAP with the potential to cause noncancer health effects.
 The assessment also provides estimates of the distribution of cancer risk within the exposed populations, cancer incidence, and an evaluation of the potential for an adverse environmental effect.
 The eight sections that follow this paragraph describe how the Agency estimated emissions and conducted the risk assessment.
 The docket for this rulemaking contains the following document which provides more information on the risk assessment inputs and models: Residual Risk Assessment for the Primary Copper Smelting Major Source Category in Support of the 2021 Risk and Technology Review Proposed Rule.
-The methods used to assess risk (as described in the eight primary steps below) are consistent with those described by the EPA in the document reviewed by a panel of the EPA's SAB in 2009 and described in the SAB review report issued in 2010.
+The methods used to assess risk (as described in the eight primary steps below) are consistent with those described by the EPA in the document reviewed by a panel of the EPA's SAB in 20094 and described in the SAB review report issued in 2010.
 They are also consistent with the key recommendations contained in that report.